KxSystems/docs-v1/docs/cloud/aws/security.md

+---
-hero: Count
+hero: Cloud
+---

 # Security of your data and secure access

-By the very nature of the EC2 application machine image model (AMI), there are tight security models put in place, and you would have to work very hard in order to remove these.
+The EC2 application machine image model (AMI) has tight security models in place.
+You would have to work very hard to remove these.

 The following diagram is a typical scenario for authenticating access to kdb+ and restricting networking access.
 The frontend and backend private